Surrey-Serpentine River

 Surrey-Serpentine River is a provincial electoral district for the Legislative Assembly of British Columbia, Canada.
 Created under the 2021 British Columbia electoral redistribution, the riding was first contested in the 2024 British Columbia general election.
 It was created out of parts of Surrey-Cloverdale, Surrey-Panorama and Surrey-Fleetwood.

 Geography

 The riding is named after the Serpentine River which flows through this area of Surrey.

+Members of the Legislative Assembly

+This riding has elected the following members of the Legislative Assembly: